"By the skin of my teeth"Reader's Digest

 "To cast pearls before swine"Reader's Digest

 This famous phrase is a quote from Matthew’s Gospel: “Give not that which is holy unto the dogs,” writes the Evangelist, “neither cast ye your pearls before swine, lest they trample them under their feet, and turn again and rend you.”
+(We bet you had no idea these 10 phrases are trademarked.)
 This dramatic image—which of course gains extra power from the fact that pigs are considered unclean animals by orthodox Jews—became a favorite in the Middle Ages, first mentioned in English by William Langland in Piers Plowman in the fourteenth century.
 Charles Dickens used the phrase in his 1848 novel Dombey and Son, to mean “doing a thankless thing.”
 But the most famous occurrence, which gives a twist to the ancient meaning, is in a story about Dorothy Parker, the great American humorist of the 1920s.
 “Age before beauty,” said a cheeky young woman while holding a door open for Parker to pass.
 Quick as a flash Parker replied: “Pearls before swine.”

 "To every thing a season"Reader's Digest

 This handy aphorism is another piece of wisdom from the Book of Ecclesiastes, in which the author offers his thoughts on life, death, and what it all means.
 “To every thing there is a season, and a time to every purpose under the heaven,” he writes.
+(Say these 9 words and phrases and we'll tell you where you grew up.)
 Warming to his theme, he continues, there is “a time to kill and a time to heal”; “a time to weep and a time to laugh”; there’s even “a time to cast away stones.”
 The full list has twenty-eight different times, and covers eight biblical verses.
 With its philosophical and reflective tone, it has become one of the most quoted and most popular passages in the Old Testament, a firm favorite for readings at funerals and other sad occasions.
 In 1959 the famous words even became a surprise hit when they were set to music by the folk musician Pete Seeger in a song called “Turn!
 Turn!
 Turn!”
 Covered by The Byrds in 1965, the track rocketed to number one on the U.S. singles chart—the iron-age lyrics are by far the oldest words ever to have become a chart-topping hit.

 "The end of the earth"Reader's Digest